TonySelfStudy/side_projects/readme.md

 *Fun side projects to develop and explore python skills.*

 Example projects include:
-1) A dungeons and dragons character generator
+1) A dungeons and dragons character generator,
-2) A pig latin translator
+2) A pig latin translator,
-3) more to follow ...
+3) More to follow ...

 ## Notes

-The documentation and qa/qc varies from project to project in this repository.
+The documentation and qa/qc varies from project-to-project in this repository.

 Some projects are well documented, some are very light and are only intended to demonstrate a proof of concept, whereas some are at intial development and are akin to scratch code.
 Buyer beware, but remember it is all free :)

-Several projects presented here were inspired by code challenges introduced in textbooks and online tutorials which are sited in the [Resources](#Resources) section below.
+Several projects presented here were inspired by code challenges introduced in textbooks and online tutorials which are cited in the [Resources](#Resources) section below.

 ## Screenshots